dedywong31/android-kotlin-dice-roller/README.md

-"Android Dice Roller with Kotlin"
+Android Dice Roller with Kotlin